De litteris colendis

 The Epistola de litteris colendis is a well-known letter addressed by Emperor Charlemagne to Abbot Baugulf of Fulda, probably written sometime in the late 780s to 800s (decade), although the exact date is still debatable.
 The letter is a very important witness to the Carolingian educational reforms during the Carolingian Renaissance from the late 8th century to the 9th century.
 The letter shows Emperor Charlemagne's interest in promoting learning and education within his empire.

 The oldest existing copy of this letter comes from the 8th century.
 Another version dates back to the 11th century.
 The older of the two surviving manuscripts are located at Wuerzburg and offer the original text addressed to Abbot Baugulf.
 The more recent manuscript (Metz, bibl mun forth. o nr 226,..
-SAEC XI, burned in 1945), whose text is preserved y older editions, is the revised version offered for Angilram, who was charged with further dissemination.
+SAEC XI, burned in 1945), whose text is preserved by older editions, is the revised version offered for Angilram, who was charged with further dissemination.

 The Epistola de litteris colendis is the earliest, and one of the most important, sources promoting the advance of educational reforms throughout Charlemagne's Empire.
 It was followed by the more detailed Admonitio generalis.

 In the letter, Charlemagne expresses his concern about the literacy of monks and priests, many of whom were illiterate or only partially literate.
 Charlemagne expresses concern that their poor literacy may lead them to make errors or interpret the bible and scriptures incorrectly.